 Like every other school district in the State of Indiana, Carmel Clay Schools has a textbook adoption process in place to make sure that we select quality instructional materials every six years from the adoption list prepared by the Indiana Department of Education.
 Districts must choose materials from this list (or the state continued use list) or submit a waiver by June 1 for approval to use materials not on the state adoption list.

 A committee of parents, teachers, administrators, and students meet monthly throughout the school year to examine materials and make their final recommendation to the superintendent and school board.
 After the school board approves the textbook selections, book rental fees are established accordingly.

 - An official birth certificate (not a hospital record) or Passport.

 - Immunization records.
 Please see the Indiana immunization requirements.

-- If enrollment is not made by the biological parent(s), proof of court ordered guardianship or custody (if applicable) with government issues Photo ID of the guardian.
+- If enrollment is not made by the biological parent(s), proof of court ordered guardianship or custody (if applicable) with government issued Photo ID of the guardian.

 - Proof of residency

-- Purchase agreement, closing documents, deed, lease, mortgage document, property tax statement, AND
+- Purchase agreement, closing documents, deed, lease, mortgage document, property tax statement, current homeowner's insurance policy, AND

 - Gas or electric utility bill (other utilities not accepted)